Microsupport of tempered solutions of D-Modules associated to smooth morphisms: Introduction

-(here $a$ denotes the antipodal map on $T^*X$ and the operation $\hat{+}$ was defined in \cite{KS1}).
+($a$ denotes the antipodal map on $T^*X$ and the operation $\hat{+}$ was defined in \cite{KS1}).

-In the case of an arbitrary $\R$-constructible object $F$, one first difficulty is that $F$ needs not, in general, to be concentrated in degree zero.
-However, this property is satisfied by $F=\mathbb{C}_U$, the constant sheaf supported by a Stein subanalytic relatively compact open subset $U$ (see \cite{Ho} and \cite{Be}).
+To treat the case of a general $\R$-constructible $F$, we have tools which allow to reduce to $F=\C_U$ for a relatively compact subanalytic open set $U$, but $t \shh \text{om} (\C_U, \sho_X)$ is not easy to manipulate and, and, even in the case $U$ Stein subanalytic, the usual techniques require a Cauchy theorem which is unavailable for general $U$.

-The purpose of this paper is to study the propagation (i.e. microsupport) for the solutions of a coherent $\shd_X$-module (or, more generally, of an object of the derived category) in $ t \shh \text{om} ( f^{-1}F, \sho_X)$ where $f:X\to Y$ is a smooth morphism of complex manifolds and $F\in D^b_{\R-c}(\C_Y)$.
-For that, we shall use the notion introduced in\cite{S} of 1-characteristic variety of a coherent $\shd_X$-module with respect to a smooth morphism $f:X\to Y$, where it is denoted by $C^1_f(\shm)$.
+In this paper we consider the case of $ t \shh \text{om} ( f^{-1}F, \sho_X)$ where $f:X\to Y$ is a smooth morphism of complex manifolds and $F\in D^b_{\R-c}(\C_Y)$.
+To make it clear, realizing $f$ locally as a projection, it means that we deal with growth conditions on the factor $Y$.
+This appears to be the farthest one can go with this kind of techniques in the present state of art.

+The control of the microsupport is then expressed in terms of the 1-characteristic variety (of a coherent $\shd_X$-module with respect to a smooth morphism $f:X\to Y$), introduced in \cite{S}, where it is denoted by $C^1_f(\shm)$.
 It is a variant of the the notion of $1$-microcharacteristic variety for $\shd_X$-modules and it is a conic closed involutive analytic subset of the relative conormal bundle $T^*(X|Y)$.